|

 also easier mounting of a sissy bar but axle travel is limited and

-chain tends to "snatch".
+the wheel from twisting in corners.
 Most 70's plunger units were

 undamped making for a bouncy ride over bumps and poor handling in